danielmuthama/Analysis-of-Teton-Grand-Data-IN-SPSS/README.md

     Introduction
 In sampling a population or universe is defined as all items in an inquiry field while census inquiry is defined as a complete enumeration of all items in a population.
     Definition of terms
-•	Sampling error – is a random variation in a sample estimate from the actual population parameters.
+	• Sampling error –
+This is a random variation in a sample estimate from the actual population parameters.
 Sampling error occurs equally and randomly – their nature can be of compensatory type and the expected value of such errors happens to be equal to zero.
 It can only be measured for a given sample design and size.
-•	Measure of reliability – is the steadiness of different measurement of the same thing
+	• Measure of reliability –
+This is the steadiness of different measurement of the same thing
-•	Standard error – standard error’s sample provides a quite accurate representation of a certain population, although sometimes it may produce means which are completely out of distribution tail – relatively far from the main mean.
+	• Standard error –
+Standard error’s sample provides a quite accurate representation of a certain population, although sometimes it may produce means which are completely out of distribution tail – relatively far from the main mean.
 Therefore, standard error known for providing a definite method for measuring and defining sampling – it measures the standard average between the population mean and the sample mean (Tian et al., 2007).
-•	Probability sampling – it is also referred to as chance sampling or random sampling.
+	• Probability sampling –
+It is also referred to as chance sampling or random sampling.
 Random sampling has equal chances of inclusion.
 The gathered results from the probability or random sampling can be expressed in terms of probability – therefore it be very easy to estimate and measure significance or errors of the obtained results which bring about superiority in random sampling (Mardia, 2013).
 	• Probability and distribution of a sampled mean

 Teton Grand variable definition